AppDaemon/appdaemon/docs/APPGUIDE.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Setting your app up as a service that other apps can call is very simple.
 All that is required is the `Register Service <AD_API_REFERENCE.html#appdaemon.adapi.ADAPI.register_service>`__
 API call to register your service, and it then becomes visible to all of your other apps.
+This works very much like a subroutine call, it's just between different Apps,
+and the communication is handled by AppDaemon, not Python itself.

 The register service call takes a name for the service and a callback, and the callback itself is what is executed when a second app makes a service call of that name.
 All that is necessary for the callback is that it has the correct function signature.
 Inter-app callbacks should be assigned to a `User Defined Namespace <APPGUIDE.html#user-defined-namespaces>`__ to avoid collisions
 with services in other namespaces.
 The return value from the callback will be the result of the ``call_service()`` API call in the second app.
+For example:

 We define the service in App 1